 “The results [of CAR T-cell therapy treatment] for patients with aggressive B-cell lymphomas have been amazing,” Brody said. “[CAR T-cell therapy] has shown higher response rates [in this space] than any other immunotherapy for any type of cancer; response rates are above 80%.
-Many of those [responses] are long lasting, complete remissions [CRs].”
+Many of those [responses] are long-lasting, complete remissions [CRs].”

 Notably, it is thought that patients who remain in CR for at least 6 to 12 months after CAR T-cell therapy infusion are likely cured of their lymphoma, Brody said.
 For example, it is likely that around 35% to 40% of patients with diffuse large B-cell lymphoma (DLBCL) who receive CAR T-cell therapy are effectively cured.

-Now, ongoing research efforts are attempting to refine CAR T-cell therapies to enhance responses and expand the utility of the modality to other hematologic malignancies beyond DLBCL, acute leukemia, and mantle cell lymphoma, explained Brody.
-For example, developing armored CAR T cells and fourth-generation CAR T cells––T cells redirected for antigen‐unrestricted cytokine‐initiated killing––may allow for improved delivery of cytotoxic payloads to liquid as well as solid tumors.
+Now ongoing research efforts are attempting to refine CAR T-cell therapies to enhance responses and expand the utility of the modality to other hematologic malignancies beyond DLBCL, acute leukemia, and mantle cell lymphoma, explained Brody.
+For example, developing armored CAR T cells and fourth-generation CAR T cells—T cells redirected for antigen‐ unrestricted cytokine‐initiated killing—may allow for improved delivery of cytotoxic payloads to liquid as well as solid tumors.

 Additionally, novel CAR T-cell therapies may overcome some of the ongoing challenges observed with current, autologous products, such as toxicity, accessibility, and feasibility.
-For example, utilizing an allogeneic approach to CAR T-cell therapy may allow for an off-the-shelf option that could alleviate the risk of cytokine release syndrome and neurotoxicity.
+For example, utilizing an allogeneic approach to CAR T-cell therapy may allow for an off-the-shelf option that could alleviate the risks of cytokine release syndrome and neurotoxicity.

 Beyond CAR T-cell therapy, bispecific monoclonal antibodies, such as the investigational CD20/CD3-directed REGN1979 agent, could potentially be used in patients who progress after CAR T-cell therapy.
-Findings from a phase 1 trial (NCT02290951) demonstrated high objective response rates and CR rates among patients with heavily pretreated, relapsed/refractory NHL who were treated with REGN1979.1
+Findings from a phase 1 trial (NCT02290951) demonstrated high objective response rates and CR rates among patients with heavily pretreated, relapsed/refractory non-Hodgkin lymphoma who were treated with REGN1979.1

 “At least with [bispecific antibodies], we can tweak and optimize [dosing] a bit,” explained Brody.
-“CAR T-cell therapy is usually a one-shot therapy, [whereas] bispecifics can be given in low, medium, or high doses.
+“CAR T-cell therapy is usually a 1-shot therapy, [whereas] bispecifics can be given in low, medium, or high doses.
 We can up-titrate the therapy to try to minimize or avoid some of these toxicities.”

-Additionally, bispecific antibodies are potentially able to avoid antigen escape, which is a common concern with CD19/CD20-directed CAR T-cell therapies, Brody explained.
+Additionally, bispecific antibodies are potentially able to avoid antigen escape, which is a common concern with CD19/ CD20-directed CAR T-cell therapies, Brody explained.

-PD-1/PD-L1 inhibitors have transformed the treatment landscape in melanoma, lung cancer, renal cell carcinoma, and bladder cancer.
+PD-1/PD-L1 inhibitors have transformed treatment in melanoma, lung cancer, renal cell carcinoma, and bladder cancer.
 However, Hodgkin lymphoma is the most responsive disease to anti–PD-1 agents because chromosomal amplifications or translocations are “hardwired” to overexpress PD-1, Brody said.

 The introduction of checkpoint inhibitors to this space has been particularly encouraging for younger patients who fail curative-intent chemotherapy and who, historically, had dismal prognoses.

-Currently, ongoing efforts are attempting to bring PD-1 inhibitors to the second-line setting and, potentially, up-front settings in combination with chemotherapy.
+Currently, ongoing efforts are attempting to bring PD-1 inhibitors to the second-line and, potentially, up-front settings in combination with chemotherapy.

 Although it is true that “hot” tumors are more likely to respond to immunotherapy compared with “cold” tumors, it is not the only factor that contributes to whether a tumor will respond.
 As such, alternative methods of improving immune response in patients with lymphoid malignancies are being evaluated.

 For example, one investigational method is to utilize radiotherapy or other means to mobilize dendritic cells loaded with tumor antigens to antigen-presenting cells.
-Ultimately, this compound could serve as a therapeutic anti-cancer vaccine to deliver the antigens, as well as costimulatory signals, to the cancer cells.
+Ultimately, this compound could serve as a therapeutic anticancer vaccine to deliver the antigens, as well as costimulatory signals, to the cancer cells.

 In situ vaccines such as this may be able to cross prime T cells and increase the effectiveness of immunotherapy for patients, Brody concluded.